Truth is not only stranger than fiction. It can be more compelling, macabre, and infuriating, as well.

-One reason true-crime is so compelling is that it sheds light on the inner workings of law enforcement and the courts.
-That theme is at the core of “A Father’s Story — OCCK.”
+One reason true-crime is so captivating is that it sheds light on the inner workings of law enforcement and the courts.
+That theme is at the core of King’s blog, “A Father’s Story — OCCK.”

-“For more than 30 years my family did not have any contact with law enforcement and we trusted law enforcement to solve this case,” King says.
+“For more than 30 years my family did not have any contact with law enforcement and we trusted law enforcement to solve [Tim’s] case,” King says.

-In 2007 that trust began to erode when King’s daughter, Catherine Broad, delivered an unsolicited tip she’d received to the Livonia Police Department.
-The tip led investigators to identify a possible OCCK suspect named Christopher Busch.
+He says that trust began to erode in 2007 when his daughter, Catherine Broad, received an unsolicited tip about her brother’s murder.
+She shared the information with the Livonia Police Department, which led investigators to identify a possible OCCK suspect named Christopher Busch.
 He had been a resident of Bloomfield Township at the time of the murders and was the son of a prominent executive at General Motors.
-Busch died in November 1978 (just a month before the task force shut down).
+Busch had died in November 1978 (just a month before the task force shut down).
 His death by shotgun was ruled a suicide

 In his blog, King writes, “In [October] 2008, both Wayne County and Oakland County identified Christopher Busch as the best suspect the system had produced in over 30 years.”